Check you’re in the right Universal Credit work-related activity group

 If you live with your partner

-Your earnings thresholds will be added together to create one joint threshold.
+Both of your conditionality earnings thresholds will be added together to create one joint threshold.

 If your combined earnings are less than your joint threshold, one or both of you will need to look for more work.
 In this situation, if one of you is earning more than their individual threshold, that person doesn’t have to look for more work.